khalid-naami/khalid-naami.github.io/blog/2026-05-02-charm-the-invisible-delta-decay.md

 ---
 title: "Charm: The Invisible Erosion of Directional Exposure"
-description: Understand how the silent passage of time slowly shifts your Delta, and why "Charm" is the secret to managing overnight risk.
+description: What is Charm and why is it the most important Greek for managing overnight directional drift?
 authors: [khalid]
 tags: [Dashboard Options, options, charm, greeks, time-decay, spx, risk-management]
 keywords: [options, charm, greeks, time-decay, spx, risk-management]